hongliliu/phangs_scripts_TP_ALMA/README.txt

 1. Getting scripts:

-   - Download the zip file from the github and unzip it (Green botom: Clone or download).
+   - Download the zip file from the Github (Green botom "Clone or download" in Github).

 2. Getting the data